 The denominator for proficiency is the total number of students at grade ten who have a current year or previously banked English score.
-In the above example (Table 3.1.6), there were 235 English II EOC current year and previously banked scores for grade ten students.
-In the above example, the school did not meet 95% participation, so the denominator is increased by 8 (235+8=243).
+In table 3.1.6, there are 235 English II current year and previously banked scores for grade ten students.
+In this example, the school did not meet 95% participation, so the denominator is increased by eight (235+8=243).

-In the numerator, of the 235 current year and previously banked English II scores, 123 were career and college ready (Levels 4-5).
-Without the participation rule applied, the proficiency rate would have been 52.3% (123/235=52.3%).
-Once the participation consequences were applied and the denominator was increased by eight, the proficiency rate dropped to 50.6% (123/243=50.6%).
+In the numerator, of the 235 current year and previously banked English II scores, 123 were career and college ready.
+Without the participation rule applied, the proficiency rate would have been 52.3% (123/235 = 52.3%).
+Once the participation consequences were applied and the denominator was increased by eight, the proficiency rate dropped to 50.6% (123/243 = 50.6%).

-3.2.
-Participation Rule for Reading and Mathematics
+3.2 Participation Rule for Reading and Mathematics

-Participation targets are evaluated at the grade level/grade span and by subjects (reading and mathematics) to determine if the number of assessments at that grade level/grade span are greater than or less than 95% of expected assessments for the All Students group and each subgroup.
+Participation targets are evaluated at the grade level or grade span and by subjects (i.e., reading and mathematics) to determine if the number of assessments at that grade level or grade span is greater than or less than 95% of expected assessments for the All Students group and each subgroup.